dajuly20/node-red-contrib-onkyo-ri/README.md

 ## Test program
 If none of the abouve codes works for you.
-You can walk through any possible code with the test program. (see above) It serves for check all codes (0x0 - 0xFFF) on the target device in a 500ms interval.
+You can walk through any possible code with the test program. (see above) It serves for check all codes (0x000 - 0xFFF) on the target device in a 500ms interval.

-NOTE: As per my personal experience: For me testing went thought a testing mode, that made a lond sinus tone.. also it could increase the volume before.. so be careful not to wake anyone when you try it at nights :D
+NOTE: As per my personal experience: For me testing went thought a testing mode, that made a loud sinus tone.. also it could increase the volume before.. so be careful not to wake anyone when you try this at nights :D

 ## Feel free to Contribute
-If it's just Ri Codes for your Hardware (by wrting me) or sending a merge request or if you fork the whole thing and make it your own project.
+If it's just Ri Codes for your Hardware by sending a merge request or write me an email. if you fork the whole thing and make it your own project.
 Please share your findings!
-Before you fork though, you can send me a a message - I 've seen it often enough to have the same project in 100 different forks / versions on npm / Node Red.
+Before you fork though, you can send me a message - I 've seen it often enough to have the same project in 100 different forks / versions on npm / Node Red.
 Think of DAUs.
 They won't know which version to install.